miguelovo/miguelovo.github.io/technical reports.md

 permalink: /technical teports/
 ---

-Note that EPRI citations do not include authors' names.
-The full list of investigators available within the report.
+Note that EPRI citations do not include contributors' names.
+The list/contacts is available within the report.